-- Transponder signal amplitude of 30 dB or greater from peak to average noise signal indicates that the antenna is receiving the signal on the main beam. - Transponder signal amplitude of less than 30 dB indicates the antenna is peaking on a side lobe of the main beam.
+- A transponder signal amplitude of 30 dB or greater from peak to average noise signal indicates that the antenna is receiving the signal on the main beam. - A transponder signal amplitude of less than 30 dB indicates that the antenna is peaking on a side lobe of the main beam.